Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 ### Task 1 (Closed-Loop Pole Analysis)

-The first task focused on analyzing a given open-loop transfer function (OLTF) to determine the positive gain vlaue that produced the minimum damping ratio in the closed-loop system.
+The first task focused on analyzing a given open-loop transfer function (OLTF) to determine the positive gain value that produced the minimum damping ratio in the closed-loop system.
 From this condition, I obtained the 2% settling time, an important metric describing how quickly the system reaches steady-state after a disturbance.

 As the project lead, I performed the analytical derivation required to solve for the optimal gain & associated system parameters.